guchengxi1994/mask2json/README.md

 AND THEN:

  Json files to masks can be found on this [site](https://blog.csdn.net/gaoyi135/article/details/103870646).
-Sometimes there will be an ERROR,should add this [file](./convertmask/draw.py) in labelme path ('../anaconda/Lib/site-packages/labelme/utils ' my path) and add some codes in \_\_init__.py:
+Sometimes there will be an ERROR,should add this [file](./convertmask/labelme_sub/utils/draw.py) in labelme path (mine is '../anaconda/Lib/site-packages/labelme/utils ') and add some codes in \_\_init__.py:

     from .draw import label_colormap
     from .draw import _validate_colormap
     from .draw import label2rgb
     from .draw import draw_label
     from .draw import draw_instances

+### 'labelme_sub' folder is a copy of labelme (version 4.2.9) and i made some change.

 Here shows an example using this script.